web3labs/chainlens-free/examples/Quorum_Example.md

 ![img](../images/Blocks.png)

 Epirus has successfully connected to a Quorum node and is ingesting data.
+Depenging on your machine specs this can take a long time to get to this point (20 mins on a macbook air).

 To close Epirus or Quorum you can execute the following line in your terminal: